AimerGDiaz/Codes_Repository/README.md

     ##
     ## PRJNA272807  In_plants_decapping_prevents_RDR6-dependent_production_of_small_interfering_RNAs_from_endogenous_mRNAs  Arabidopsis_thaliana    Transcriptome_or_Gene_expression

-Another great solution is by using awk -F command, whihc allow us to split flieds using regrex expression, in this case :
+Another great solution is by using awk -F command, which allow us to split fields using regrex expression, in this case :

 ``` bash
 awk -F'(,"|",)' 'OFS="\t"{gsub(" ","_",$0); print $1,$2,$4,$8}' $1